-Our planning method approximates \emph{value iteration}, the classical planning algorithm for finite MDPs, in its asynchronous form extended to options (Sutton, Precup, \& Singh, 1999).
-In that tabular algorithm, the state-value estimates $V(s), \forall s\in\mathscr{S}$, are initialized arbitrarily and then updated one-by-one, in some sequence, by:
+Our planning method approximates \emph{asynchronous value iteration}, a classical operations-research planning algorithm for finite MDPs, extended to options (Sutton, Precup \& Singh, 1999).
+In the tabular (non-approximate) algorithm, the state-value estimates $V(s)$, for all $s\in\mathscr{S}$, are initialized arbitrarily and then updated one-by-one, in some sequence, by:

-where $r$ and $p$ are the reward and state-transition parts of the idealized model of option $o$, as defined in the previous section, and $\mathscr{O}(s)$ is the set of options considered in state~$s$, which may include all or some of the primitive actions available.
+where $r$ and $p$ are the reward and state-transition parts of the ideal model of option $o$ (as defined in the previous section), and $\mathscr{O}(s)$ is the set of options considered in state~$s$, which may include all or some of the primitive actions available.
 If $\mathscr{O}(s)$ is exactly the primitive actions, then $\hat p(s'|s,o)$ is exactly the state-transition probabilities, times~$\gamma$, and the general form \eqrf{VI} reduces to classical value iteration.

-In our planning method, \emph{approximate value iteration} (AVI), the estimated value function is maintained not as a table $V(s)$, but as a parameterized form $\hat v(\x(s), \w)$ with parameter $\w\in\Re^d$ with $d\ll|\mathscr{S}|$.
+In our planning method, \emph{approximate value iteration}, the estimated value function is maintained not as a table $V(s)$, but as a parameterized form $\hat v(\x(s), \w)$ with feature function $\x:\S\ra\Re^d$ and weight vector $\w\in\Re^d$ with $d\ll|\mathscr{S}|$.
 Moreover, the planner will iterate over state-feature vectors $\x\in\Re^d$ instead of environmental states $s\in\S$.
 In this paper we use a linear form $\hat v(\x,\w)\doteq \w\tr\x$, which combines favorably with expectation models, but in general any differentiable parameterized form could be used.
-The parameter vector $\w$ is initialized arbitrarily and then updated, for each state-feature vector $\x$, in some sequence of state-feature vectors, by
+The weight vector is initialized arbitrarily and then updated, for each state-feature vector $\x$ in some sequence of state-feature vectors, by